 Sharma, M. & Mishra, D. (2019).
 J. Appl.
 Cryst.
 52, 1449-1454.

 Is it free?

 CrysX is always in development and will get regular updates.
 I still have a lot of features planned that I have to add.
 So updates are gonna be frequent.

 Where can I download the supported .xyz or .cif files from?

 CrysX works best with .cif files downloaded from AMCSD database as well as materialsproject.org.

 For .xyz files, you can download the mol files from ChemSpider or CACTUS and then convert it to .xyz format using Open Babel or this tool.

 Soon.
 The application packages are almost ready.
 But I cannot afford to buy an Apple device right now for testing.
-So basically as soon as I can borrow one or buy one, I will test it and publish to those platforms.
-Linux package should be available in March 2019.
+So basically as soon as I can borrow one or buy one, I will test it and publish to Apple store.

 Can I visualize DNA or biomolecules?